fagah/sejen-deduplication/README.md

 ## Activate the virtual environment

 Before you can start installing or using packages in your virtual environment you’ll need to activate it.
-Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell’s PATH
+Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell’s PATH:

 <pre>
 source env/bin/activate